shivannis/xandr-docs-public/xandr-docs/articles/invest/comscore-agent.md

 ---
 title: Microsoft Invest - comScore Agent
-description: Use the comScore Agent app to create custom segments using keywords, content categorization, and brand protection data to find quality inventory in Xandr.
+description: Use the comScore Agent app to create custom segments using keywords, content categorization, and brand protection data to find quality inventory.
 ---

-# Microsoft Invest: comScore Agent
+# Microsoft Invest - comScore Agent

 **comScore Agent** app allows users to create custom segments using a combination of keywords, content categorization and brand protection data to surface quality, brand safe inventory in Xandr.